 RISK MANAGEMENT GUIDE

-Shon Harris is a CISSP, MCSE and President of Logical Security, a firm specializing in security educational and training tools.
+About the author Shon Harris is a CISSP, MCSE and President of Logical Security, a firm specializing in security educational and training tools.
 Shon is a former engineer in the Air Force's Information Warfare unit, a security consultant and an author.
 She has authored two best selling CISSP books, including CISSP All-in-One Exam Guide, and was a contributing author to the book Hacker's Challenge.
 Shon is also the co-author of Gray Hat Hacking: The Ethical Hacker's Handbook.